Madhu Bhaskaran: Career

+Bhaskaran has obtained over $70.5 million in competitive research funding for projects.
+She has12 patents including detection methods for cancer and heart disease, sensor manufacturing, and sensor materials.
+Her intellectual property is being commercialised through partnership and licencing agreements - Conformal sensors on fabric for Sleeptite; Biosensors for respiratory viral diseases on-person and in-property and built spaces by Outbreak Safe; Biosensors for fertility hormone tracking by Symex Labs; Cardiac screening using two technologies – wearable ECG and cardiac biomarker screening by Lubdub.
+This has led to ~$6M research contracts or funded grants with industry.
+For her outstanding translational research, she has won multiple awards including the 2024 Good Design Award, 2021 Knowledge Commercialisation Award for Best Industry Collaboration, 2020 Frederick White Medal, and 40 under 40 Most Influential Asian-Australian Award (2020).

 Board service

-An advocate for young researchers and women in science, Bhaskaran is a co-founder of the Women Researchers’ Network at RMIT University and Board member of Women in STEMM Australia.
-Bhaskaran was one of six women in science recently featured in "Just some of the Australian women killing it in science leadership right now" published by Women's Agenda in 2018.
+An advocate for young researchers and women in science, Bhaskaran is a co-founder of the Women Researchers’ Network at RMIT University and Board member of Women in STEMM Australia since 2015.
 Professor Bhaskaran says, "What gives me happiness is that I have managed to do many things beyond research in my career so far – this includes mentoring PhD students and postdocs, holding leadership positions in the Higher Degrees by Research space (and that has helped enhance the research environment at my workplace) as well as contributing to the gender diversity space."
-Bhaskaran currently serves with the Expert Advisory Group to the Australian Government's Decadal Plan for Women in STEM and recently attended an APEC Women in STEM workshop 'Making the Case for APEC Women in STEM‑Partnership and Impact’.
+Bhaskaran served with the Expert Advisory Group to the Australian Government's Decadal Plan for Women in STEM She is serving as co-chair of Women in STEMM Australia since 2021.
+She is also on the Advisory Board for STEM Sisters since 2022 and is part of the Equal State Reference Group - Victorian Gender Equality since 2024 providing strategic advice on implementing Our equal state: Victoria’s gender equality strategy and action plan 2023-27.